qwikifiers/qwik-ui/CONTRIBUTING.md

 apps/website/src/routes/docs/headless/select/examples/hero.tsx
 ```

-- Remenber to follow the component test server's URL structure.
+- Remember to follow the component test server's URL structure.
 The default message on the "home page" of the dev server is a reminder of how to use the address bar to view the file you want.
 By default it would have this structure:

 ```shell
 http://localhost:5173/[KIT]/[COMPONENT]/[FILE]